Product design / UX

 Eradicate Friction

-Friction happens whenever a user has to stop and think, scratch their head, do extra work, or finds something to be counter-intuitive.
+Friction happens whenever a user has to stop and think, scratch their head, or do extra work.
 Friction leads to fatigue, and fatigue leads to a poor experience and abandonment.
+Through good design and consistency we train our customers to use what we’ve built, we manage their expectations, and we reduce the friction.

 .